Everything about Tibet Trip — A Complete Travel Guide

 How to Travel in and around Tibet

 Tibet is renowned as the ‘Ceiling of the World’ for good reason: with an average elevation exceeding 4,600 meters, the Tibetan Plateau is sometimes the world’s highest and largest plateau, with an area of 2,500,000 square kilometers.
-Challenging as it may seems, here’s our blog on how to travel in and around Tibet and get the optimum from this incredible part of the world.
+Challenging as it may seem, here’s our blog on how to travel in and around Tibet and get the optimum from this incredible part of the world.

-Talking about the geography of Tibet, it is on a humbling scale — dramatic snow-cl added mountains loom over vast plains, serpentine highways weave their way through high passes bedecked with bedecked prayer flags, while shimmering turquoise lakes sit in the shade of centuries-old glaciers.
+Talking about the geography of Tibet, it is on a humbling scale — dramatic snow-cladded mountains loom over vast plains, serpentine highways weave their way through high passes bedecked with bedecked prayer flags while shimmering turquoise lakes sit in the shade of centuries-old glaciers.
 Haven to several of the world’s highest peaks and the celebrated Everest Base Camp, Tibet is potent enough to impress even the most hardened backpackers.

 Why One Should Travel Tibet?

 For many of us, Tibet is still a mysterious and strange region at the end of the earth.
-These days the idea of traversing to Tibet is very popular, but few flocks there.
+These days the idea of traversing to Tibet is very popular, but few flock there.
 What is so alluring about Tibet?
 Why do so many people want to make it to Tibet?
 After a look at the reasons below, you too will start fancying about a tour to Tibet.

 Here are a few reasons: